 Patients having this procedure do not normally need to wait for a matching donor.
-Therefore, after your name is put onto the waiting list, your surgeon's waiting list coordinator will contact you with a date for your operation, so that you, your family and your employer are given a reasonable amount of time to make some arrangements.
+Therefore, after your name is put onto the waiting list, your surgeon's waiting list coordinator will contact you with a date for your operation.
+This ensures that you, your family and your employer are given reasonable time to make some arrangements.

 If you work, you will need to take at least two weeks off after surgery, depending upon the type of work you do.
-If your job involves a lot of lifting or operating heavy machinery, or if you work in a very dusty environment, it may be advisable to take a longer period of time off.
+If your job involves lifting or operating heavy machinery, or if you work in a very dusty environment, it may be advisable to take a longer period of time off work.